reactjs/react.dev/src/content/reference/react/useReducer.md

 }
 ```

 Actions can have any shape.
 By convention, it's common to pass objects with a `type` property identifying the action.
-It should include the minimal necessary information that the reducer needs to compute the next state.
+It should include the minimal necessary information that the reducer needs to compute the next State.

 ```js {5,9-12}
 function Form() {